AY2324S1-CS2103T-T08-2/CS2101/docs/UserGuide.md

 #### Sort contacts list: `sort /by [field name] /order [asc/desc]`

-You can use the `sort` command to sort your list of contacts so that you can efficiently locate contacts with special characteristics that you are looking for.
+You can use the `sort` command to sort your list of contacts, so that you can efficiently locate contacts with special characteristics that you are looking for.
 If the list is currently filtered in a certain manner (using [`find`](#find-a-contact-find-name) or [`filter`](#filter-contacts-list-filter-by-field-with-term)), the updated list will also be filtered in the same manner.

 <div markdown="span" class="alert alert-warning">:bulb: **Note:**